2025 Nickel Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 2025 Nickel Value By Variety

-The value chart below provides a quick reference for 2025 nickel prices across different mint marks and condition grades.
-If you know the grade of your coin, you can find the exact price below in the Value Guides section.
+The value chart below gives you a fast reference for 2025 nickel prices across all three mint marks and condition grades.
+If you already know your coin’s grade, jump directly to the Value Guides section below.

 2025 Nickel Value Chart